NHTSA Warns Against Drinking and Driving on Super Bowl Sunday

 If you choose to drink on Sunday, remember to consume alcohol responsibly in a safe environment and to select a designated driver beforehand.

-If you have been hurt or lost a loved one in an automobile accident caused by a drunk driver, you may be able to pursue justice and compensation.
+If you have been injured in an accident caused by negligence, you may be able to pursue justice and compensation.
 The auto accident attorneys at the Arnold Law Firm can help you fight for the damages you deserve.

 Fill out a Free Case Evaluation form to begin or call 916-777-7777.